Wellesley College: Wellesley Centers for Women

 The Wellesley Centers for Women (WCW) is one of the largest gender-focused social science research-and-action organizations in the United States.
 Located on and nearby the Wellesley College campus, WCW was established when the Center for Research on Women (founded 1974) and the Stone Center for Development Services and Studies at Wellesley College (founded 1981) merged into a single organization in 1995.
 It is home to several prominent American feminist scholars, including Jean Kilbourne and Peggy McIntosh.
 The executive director of the Wellesley Centers for Women is Layli Maparyan.
 Since 1974, the Wellesley Centers for Women has produced over 200 scholarly articles and over 100 books.

 The Wellesley Centers for Women has five key areas of research: education, economic security, mental health, youth and adolescent development, and gender-based violence.
-WCW is also home to long-standing and highly successful action programs that engage in curriculum development and training, professional development, evaluation, field building, and theory building.
+WCW is also home to long-standing action programs that engage in curriculum development and training, professional development, evaluation, field building, and theory building.
 Those programs include the National SEED Project, the National Institute on Out-of-School Time, Open Circle, the Jean Baker Miller Training Institute, and Women's Review of Books.